Ghetts

-Justin Clarke, better known by his stage name Ghetts (formerly Ghetto), is a British grime MC, rapper and songwriter.
+Justin Jude Clarke-Samuel (born 9 October 1984), better known by his stage name Ghetts (formerly Ghetto), is a British grime MC, rapper, songwriter and actor.
 His music has been played on national radio stations such as BBC Radio 1, Kiss 100, BBC Asian Network, and BBC Radio 1Xtra.
-Currently, Ghetts is signed to independent record label Disrupt, and released his debut studio album, Rebel with a Cause, on 9 March 2014.
-Known for his hard hitting lyrics and intricate rhyme schemes, he is associated and has toured internationally with such acts as Kano and was a member of NASTY Crew.
+He released his debut studio album, Rebel with a Cause, via independent record label Disrupt on 9 March 2014.
+Known for his hard hitting lyrics and intricate rhyme schemes, he is associated and has toured internationally with such acts as Kano and was a member of N.A.S.T.Y.
+Crew.

+Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London in October 2025.
+He is due to appear in court on 24 November.

 Musical career

-Ghetts was a member of grime collective NASTY Crew, however he left, saying that things had gone "pear shaped" due to the number of people in the group.
+Ghetts was a member of grime collective N.A.S.T.Y.
+Crew, however he left, saying that things had gone "pear shaped" due to the number of people in the group.
 He later went on to create the grime collective The Movement, including Devlin, Wretch 32, Scorcher, Mercston, Lightning, and DJ Unique.

 Ghetts has made a number of well-known songs within the UK grime scene.
 In 2008, Ghetts was nominated for a BET Award for Best International Act: UK along with Chipmunk, Giggs, and Skepta.
-In the end, Giggs took home the award.
+In the end, Giggs took the award home.

 In October 2020, Ghetts collaborated with Fraser T. Smith in the production of Smith's debut album "12 Questions".

 2005: 2000 & Life

 After being released from prison in 2003, at the age of nineteen years, Ghetto put out his first release, 2000 & Life in 2005.
 The mixtape contains 24 tracks and numerous collaborations.
 2000 & Life is widely regarded as pioneering within the context of grime music.

 Initially after his release from prison, Ghetto was using the artist name "Freedom", however the name "wasn't catching on".
 His friends used to say he was "ghetto" and did "ghetto things", which began to catch on.
 Stormin, a fellow Plaistow-based MC, released a song called "Day By Day" which contained the lyric, "Back in the day me and my bredrin Ghetto".
 Following the release, he took on the name "Ghetto".

-Ghetto featured on Kano's album Home Sweet Home.
-In 2004, they filmed the video for "Typical Me" together, and Ghetto accompanied Kano on touring with Mike Skinner.
+Ghetts featured on Kano's album Home Sweet Home.
+In 2004, they filmed the video for "Typical Me" together, and Ghetts accompanied Kano on touring with Mike Skinner.